DIY thrifted summer clothing

-Summer is in full swing, and for many men heading to vintage picnics, Gatsby lunches, and ice cream socials, it is a time to put on their best vintage summer suits.
+Summer is in full swing — and for many men heading to vintage picnics, Gatsby lunches, and ice cream socials, it is a time to put on their best vintage summer suits.
 The 1930s is one of our favorite decades, so naturally finding 1930s men’s summer clothing was on our list.

 This was the case recently when my husband and I attended an afternoon tea party aboard the 1936 Queen Mary ship.
 I was wearing an authentic 1930s dress, so it seemed fitting that my husband should match me.
-Since he is 6’2″, original vintage clothing for men doesn’t fit him.
+Since he is 6’2″, original vintage clothing for men don’t fit him.
 Luckily, it is very easy to look vintage with new clothes from a few select clothiers both on- and offline.

 1930s Men’s Summer Clothing